replaceitem/carpet-discarpet/docs/pages/how-it-works.md

 Each value has things that can be queried from them.
 This works similar to scarpets' entity value.
 For example, in scarpet you can get an entities health using `entity~'health'`.

-Discarpet work the same.
+Discarpet works the same.
 For example, you can get the channel a message is in using `message~'channel'`.
-The values that can be queried from a value are always listed in a values' documentation page under `Queryable:`.
+The values that can be queried from a value are listed in their documentation page.

 ### Type names